BerkeleyTrue/redux-verticals-talk/README.md

 - Why most people find redux frustrating
   * reducer/action boilerplate
+    - foo
   * 1 to 1 reducer/action ratio misconception
   * creating actions for reducers (commands) vs creating actions for app events
 - action/reducer relationship should be many to many
-- actions should be written for events for and second for reducers/commands
+- actions should be written for events first and secondly for reducers/commands
 - reducers should respond to at least one action
 - reducers could respond to many actions
 - actions can trigger zero or more state changes